nicolas-sitylb/docs/developer-guide/qwat_dev.rst

 -----

 * *Commiters* have access to QWAT code repositories and can push to them.
 It means they control the evolution of the software
 * *contributors* can provide information, code, documentation to the project.
 They do not have direct access for modifications and must go through the *commiters* to get their modifications applied.
-See the [[Contributors_guide]] for more information and processes.
+See the :ref:`contributor` for more information and processes.
 * The *release manager* is in charge of deciding when a new version of the software is published, and to actually publish the release.
 Current release manager is `Régis Haubourg (OSLANDIA)  <https://github.com/haubourg>`_ on behalf of the QWAT's group.

 Release cycles and versioning